Sharp non-explicit blow-up profile for perturbed nonlinear heat equations with gradient terms: No blow-up under some threshold

-In this section, we prove the non blow-up property under some threshold.
-Without loss of generality, we may assume again, $a_1=0$ since the equation is invariant by translations.
+In this section, we prove the non blow-up property under some threshold (see Propostion \ref{prp bound v}).
+Without loss of generality, we may assume again $a_1=0$, since the equation is invariant by translations.
 We fix $K_0>0$ and $\beta\in (0,K_0/2)$.
-We take $\delta_0$ and $C(K_0)$ associated with $K_0$ by the previous Corollary.
-One may see that we have left the investigation for the case of
+We take $\delta_0$ and $C(K_0)$ associated with $K_0$ by Corollary \ref{cor: conclusion}.
+From that statement, we are left with the case where $t\in (T_1-\delta_0,T_1)$ and

 Furthermore, we define for all $|x|\leq \frac{K_0}{2}\sqrt{T_1|\log T_1|}$, $t(x)\in [0,T_1)$ such that